Kayeff/counter/README.md

-# Counter made for understanding the advanced React concepts
+# Counter for understanding the advanced React concepts

 1. How React Works behind the scenes / How it builds a component tree.
 2. memo() understanding.